eugeneolsen/eugeneolsen.github.io/poetpal/README.md

 This combination of filters will yield one result: "drink"

 The filters accumulate with a logical "and," in other words, the above scenario behaves like:
-Rhymes with "think" *and* Starts with "d" *and* is a Synonym of "beverage".
+Rhymes with "think" *and* Starts with "d" *and* is a Synonym of "beverage" *and* exactly 1 syllable.

 If you are writing a poem and want to maintain rhythm, you may want a limited or exact number of syllables.
 You can use the "exactly/less than" ( ) "Syllables" field to limit the words in the output list to words of that many syllables.